Mitch Marner scores twice, Maple Leafs beat Blue Jackets 4-1

-COLUMBUS, Ohio (AP) — Mitch Marner scored twice and added an assist, Frederik Andersen made 28 saves and the Toronto Maple Leafs beat the Columbus Blue Jackets 4-1 on Friday night.
+COLUMBUS, Ohio (AP) — On the road for the first time this season, two of Toronto’s stars and one newcomer did enough scoring to help keep the Maple Leafs unbeaten.

-Auston Matthews had a goal and a pair of assists, and Cody Ceci — who came from Ottawa in an offseason trade — got his first goal as a Maple Leaf to help spoil Columbus’ home opener.
+Mitch Marner scored twice and added an assist, Auston Matthews had a goal, and defenseman Cody Ceci — who came from Ottawa in an offseason trade — got his first tally as a Maple Leaf to help beat the Columbus Blue Jackets 4-1 on Friday night.

+Frederik Andersen made 28 saves for Toronto to spoil Columbus’ home opener.

+“First one on the road you want to start playing simple,” Andersen said.
+“We turned it over too many times, but I thought we did a good job of sustaining the pressure.”

 Cam Atkinson scored for the Blue Jackets in a sixth straight season opener, the longest active streak in the NHL.
 Mud Bruneteau of the Detroit Red Wings (1940-45) and Yvon Cournoyer of the Montreal Canadiens (1973-78) also scored in six straight.

-Joonas Korpisalo, who inherited the starting goalie job when Sergei Bobrovsky was lost to Florida via free agency, had 25 saves for Columbus.
+Joonas Korpisalo, who inherited Columbus’ starting goalie job when Sergei Bobrovsky was lost to Florida via free agency, made 25 saves.

+“Toronto was a great team last year, they’re a great team this year, it shows the speed we got to play with,” Columbus defenseman Seth Jones said.
+“It’s only going to get faster from here.”

 Toronto struck first 8 seconds into a power play in the first period when Marner beat Korpisalo from the left circle.

-Ceci then connected with a wrist shot 10:35 into the second.
+“That’s what I worked a lot on this summer, getting the puck in my hands and getting the shot off quicker, not holding onto it and making pretty plays,” Marner said.
+“Just try getting it to the net.”

 Columbus made it a one-goal game when Atkinson scored later in the second period, just 4 seconds into a Jackets power play.
 Andersen came out to swat at a loose puck but whiffed, and Atkinson was there to take advantage of the empty net.